dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

 ```
 which means a continuation `k` bound by the current `lambda` (door of the "new world") is waiting for `v`'s back. (same metaphor as recursive dreams in the movie *Inception*!)

-Moreover, primitives like `+` and `*` should not be CPSed since they are not "serious function calls".
+Moreover, primitives like `+` and `*` should not be CPSed since they are not "serious function calls", which is different from ANFer.

 ```racket
 (define (cps exp)